ewolff/microservices-vm/README.md

 Microservice VM
 ==============

-This project creates a VM with the Microservices project and the Continuous Delivery example.
-It is useful for workshops etc. The VM uses 4.5GB of RAM and 2 CPUs.
+This project creates a VM with the Microservices project https://github.com/innoq/microservice-consul and the Continuous Delivery example https://github.com/innoq/user-registration-V2/.
+It is useful for workshops etc.
+Please see the project READMEs for further details on the samples.
+The VM uses 4.5GB of RAM and 2 CPUs.
 Therefore it needs some ressources.
 Please also note that a lot of software is installed on these machine i.e. it will take quite a while to install and it will download considerable amounts of data.